In this Article

-- Cook sausages in a pan of oil for about 20 minutes.
+- Take some oil in a pan and cook the sausages for about 20 minutes.

-- In another pan, add vinegar, honey, sugar and mustard, letting it boil.
+- In another pan, take some honey and sugar and let it boil.

-- Remove the fat from the sausage pan and place them on medium heat again.
+- Remove the fat from the sausage pan and cook them on medium flame again.

 - Once fully cooked, pair them with mashed potatoes and serve.

-2. Can I Eat Hot Sausage when Pregnant?
+2. Can I Eat Hot Sausage While Pregnant?

 3. Can Pregnant Women Eat Vienna Sausage?

-Not only are these made from pre-cooked sausages that could have bacteria, they also consist of elevated levels of nitrites and sodium nitrate.
-So it is best to avoid these.
+Vienna sausage is made from pre-cooked sausage that could have bacteria, and they also consist of elevated levels of nitrites and sodium nitrate.
+So they are best avoided in pregnancy.